“

 It might catch you off guard—a sudden, sharp pain on the left side under your ribs that stops you in your tracks.
-While it can be alarming, this type of pain often has common and treatable causes.
+While this sensation can be alarming, it often has common and treatable causes.

-Common Causes of Stabbing Pain on the Left Side Under Ribs
+Common Causes of Sharp Pain on the Left Side Under Ribs

-There are several conditions that can lead to stabbing pain under the left ribs.
+Several conditions can lead to pain under the left ribs.
+Identifying the nature and location of the pain can help a healthcare professional determine the underlying cause.
 We will look into some of the most common causes below:

 1) Costochondritis

 One of the primary causes of rib pain could be costochondritis.
-This condition is essentially an inflammation of the cartilage that connects your ribs to your breastbone.
-It can result in sharp, stabbing pain in your rib area that typically worsens with movement, deep breathing, or pressure.
-The exact cause of costochondritis often remains unclear, but it is believed that physical strain, injury, or infection could trigger it.
+This condition is essentially an inflammation of the cartilage that connects your ribs to your breastbone (sternum) [1, 2].
+It typically results in a sharp or stabbing pain in your chest wall that often worsens with movement, deep breathing, or direct pressure on the ribs [2].
+The exact cause often remains unclear, but it is believed that physical strain, injury, or severe respiratory infection may trigger it [1].

 2) Broken or Bruised Ribs

-Injuries, such as broken or bruised ribs from falls, accidents, or direct blows to the chest can also cause sharp pain under the ribs.
-Pain caused by a broken rib tends to be severe and worsen with movement, deep breaths, or coughing.
-In rare instances, broken ribs can also lead to serious complications, such as a collapsed lung or damage to surrounding organs.
+Injuries, such as broken or bruised ribs from falls, accidents, or direct blows to the chest, can cause sharp pain under the ribs.
+Pain caused by a fractured or bruised rib tends to be severe and worsen with movement, deep breaths, or coughing.
+In rare instances, a broken rib can lead to serious complications, such as a collapsed lung or injury to surrounding organs, which requires immediate medical attention [3].

 3) Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD)